fluxcd/flux/docs/releasing.md

 Circle will then run the build and upload the built binaries to the "Downloads" section of the release.

-Circle will also create a new tag called "latest_release" which points to the same commit and contains the same binaries as those just built.

 ## Outputs

 The most recent binaries are always available at: https://github.com/weaveworks/flux/releases/latest